TheNamec/fsuae-amiga-themes/documentation/README.md

 - My father Rocco, for introducing me in Commodore computers gaming at the age of four
 - My girlfriend Sabrina for supporting me in doing something funny, just for fun sake
-- HyperSpaceMadness for his impressive shader and support
-- Duimon for the inspiration and for setting excellent design quality standards

 📬
 [7] CONTACTS